A portable accelerated data query and LLM-inference engine, written in Rust, for data-grounded AI apps and agents.

 Output:

-Access ready-to-use Spicepods and datasets hosted on the Spice.ai Cloud Platform using the Spice runtime.
-A list of public Spicepods is available on Spicerack: https://spicerack.org/.
+Access ready-to-use Spicepods and datasets hosted on the Spice.ai Cloud Platform with the open-source Spice runtime.
+Browse public Spicepods at spicerack.org.

 To use public datasets, create a free account on Spice.ai: